micmejia/bible-dump/NKJV/Acts/Acts 18.md

 for I am with you, and no one will attack you to hurt you; for I have many people in this city."

 ###### 11
-And he continued _there_ a year and six months, teaching the word of God among them.
+And he continued there a year and six months, teaching the word of God among them.

 ###### 12
 When Gallio was proconsul of Achaia, the Jews with one accord rose up against Paul and brought him to the judgment seat,

 ###### 13
-saying, "This _fellow_ persuades men to worship God contrary to the law."
+saying, "This fellow persuades men to worship God contrary to the law."

 ###### 14
-And when Paul was about to open _his_ mouth, Gallio said to the Jews, "If it were a matter of wrongdoing or wicked crimes, O Jews, there would be reason why I should bear with you.
+And when Paul was about to open his mouth, Gallio said to the Jews, "If it were a matter of wrongdoing or wicked crimes, O Jews, there would be reason why I should bear with you.

 ###### 15
-But if it is a question of words and names and your own law, look _to it_ yourselves; for I do not want to be a judge of such _matters._"
+But if it is a question of words and names and your own law, look to it yourselves; for I do not want to be a judge of such matters."

 ###### 16
 And he drove them from the judgment seat.

 ###### 17
-Then all the Greeks took Sosthenes, the ruler of the synagogue, and beat _him_ before the judgment seat.
+Then all the Greeks took Sosthenes, the ruler of the synagogue, and beat him before the judgment seat.
 But Gallio took no notice of these things.

 ## Paul Returns to Antioch

 ###### 18
 So Paul still remained a good while.
-Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila _were_ with him.
-He had _his_ hair cut off at Cenchrea, for he had taken a vow.
+Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila were with him.
+He had his hair cut off at Cenchrea, for he had taken a vow.

 ###### 19
 And he came to Ephesus, and left them there; but he himself entered the synagogue and reasoned with the Jews.

 ###### 20
-When they asked _him_ to stay a longer time with them, he did not consent,
+When they asked him to stay a longer time with them, he did not consent,

 ###### 21
 but took leave of them, saying, "I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing."
 And he sailed from Ephesus.